Carlo Giovanardi

-Carlo Amedeo Giovanardi (born 15 January 1950, in Modena) is an Italian politician, former member of the Senate, and leader of the socially conservative wing of the New Centre-Right party.
+Carlo Amedeo Giovanardi (born 15 January 1950) is an Italian politician.
+He is a former member of the Senate of the Republic and leader of the socially conservative wing of the New Centre-Right party.

 Political career

-Giovanardi graduated in jurisprudence and did his military service in the Carabinieri.
+Born in Modena, Giovanardi graduated in jurisprudence and did his military service in the Carabinieri.
 His political experience began in 1969, when he joined the Christian Democracy party (DC).
 His first elected position was as a Municipal Councilor in Modena, followed by that of Christian Democrat in the Regional Council of the Emilia Romagna.
 In 1992, he was elected as a member of the Chamber of Deputies and in the successive legislature on the Christian Democrat list.
 Subsequently, he became an exponent and founding member of the Christian Democratic Centre (CCD).

 Giovanardi has been President of the parliamentary group of the Christian Democratic Centre and Vice President of the Chamber of Deputies.
 In the 2001 Italian Elections, Giovanardi was elected Deputy representing Lecco for Silvio Berlusconi's centre-right coalition House of Freedoms, as part of the Union of Christian and Centre Democrats (UDC).
 From 11 June 2001, until May 2006, he was Minister for Parliamentary Affairs, in Berlusconi's second and third governments.

 In the 2006 Italian general election, Giovanardi became Deputy representing the Veneto-2 constituency.
 He is President of the Committee for the Authorizations and President of the Parliamentary Committee for accusation procedures.
 He is also member of the Institutional Transactions Commission of the Chamber of Deputies.
 Giovanardi and Emerenzio Barbieri were the leaders of one of the four factions in the Union of Christian and Centre Democrats, who want closer ties with Forza Italia and the other parties of the House of Freedoms coalition, including the Lega Nord.
 In the III National Congress, 13.8% of the delegates supported Giovanardi's candidacy for the leadership.

 In 2008, Giovanardi left the UDC to start the short-lived Liberal Populars party, which merged into the broad centre-right party, The People of Freedom (PdL).
 He served as Undersecretary with delegation to family policies, the fight against drugs and the civil service in the Berlusconi IV Cabinet from 2008 to 2011.
 After the split of PdL in 2013, Giovanardi joined the New Centre-Right party.